hackeriet/blog/_posts/2020-08-16-solution-to-bornhack-2020-alice_bob_playing_telepathy.md

 #### Writeup

-This was a challenge centered around attacking the lua runtime in a C program.
+This was a challenge centered around attacking the Lua runtime in a C program.

 We got this program